AdrianMastronardi/agentic-ai-bibliography/bibliography/6-simulation-frameworks-and-experimental-agent-environments.md

----
-layout: default
-title: "6.
-Simulation Frameworks and Experimental Agent Environments"
+# 6. Simulation Frameworks and Experimental Agent Environments
----

 Beyond prompts and pipelines, agents can also inhabit worlds.
 This section gathers platforms used to simulate, study, and experiment with agent behavior in